strawberryjellyfish/jellyfish-counter/README.md

 If you want to actually use this on a WordPress site it will be easier to just install via the WordPress plugin admin pages.
-Just search for Jellyfish Invaders and install.
+Just search for "Jellyfish Counter Widget" and install.

-If you want to install manually, create a folder in called jellyfish-backdrop in your wp-plugins folder then copy the contents of trunk into it.
+If you want to install manually, create a folder in called jellyfish-counter-widget in your wp-plugins folder then copy the contents of trunk into it.
 Then go to the plugins page on your WordPress admin and activate.

 ## Further info